sordina/sordina.github.io/_drafts/promises-architecture.markdown

 At the core, I see Promises being a platform for tracking the commitments that you have made, and providing a way for these commitments to be confirmed by the receiving party.
-This would be realized by direct action through one of the translational client-service apis, such as the web-application, the slack "/promise" command, etc. Or alternatively, through one of the stateful, observational apis, such as a slack-bot, an SMS concierge style interactive agent, or something event more advanced.
+This would be realized by direct action through one of the translational client-service APIs, such as the web-application, the slack "/promise" command, etc. Or alternatively, through one of the stateful, observational APIs, such as a slack-bot, an SMS concierge style interactive agent, or something event more advanced.

 The interesting paths that Promises can evolve down in the future would nearly